Collab-Group/mosa-core/Readme.md

 Inno Setup Compiler (recommended version: 6.2.x )<br/>
 Oracle VM VirtualBox (recommended version: 6.1.x )<br/>

+# Installation
+Install all required dependencies, then double click ``CreateInstaller.bat`` if you're on Windows

 # Informations
 **Important**: Your project name **cannot** contain spaces (or SYSLINUX, the bootloader that we use, won't be able to load your OS)

+# Demo
+A GUI-based demo of MOSA-Core is available [here](https://github.com/nifanfa/MOSA-GUI-Sample).

 **Wiki: https://github.com/nifanfa/MOSA-Core/wiki<br/>**
 **Discord server: https://discord.gg/WrNEsmUmKa<br/>**